Chinese telecom executive accused of fraud over Iran sanctions in United States

-VANCOUVER — A senior executive of Chinese tech giant Huawei is facing allegations of fraud by using a subsidiary to violate U.S. trade sanctions against Iran in a case that shook world stock markets this week.
+VANCOUVER — A senior executive of Chinese tech giant Huawei is facing allegations of fraud by using a subsidiary to violate United States and European Union trade sanctions against Iran in a case that shook world stock markets this week.

-A federal prosecutor told a bail hearing for Meng Wanzhou in Vancouver on Friday that the chief financial officer of Huawei Technologies is wanted in the United States to face criminal proceedings, alleging Huawei used subsidiary Skycom to do business with Iran.
+A federal prosecutor told a bail hearing for Meng Wanzhou in Vancouver on Friday that the chief financial officer of Huawei Technologies is wanted in the United States on criminal allegations that Huawei used its subsidiary Skycom to do business with Iranian telecommunications companies between 2009 and 2014.

-John Gibb-Carsley said Meng is alleged to have said Huawei and Skycom were separate companies in a meeting with an unnamed financial institution, misleading an executive with that institution and putting it at risk.
+John Gibb-Carsley said Meng is alleged to have said Huawei and Skycom were separate companies in a meeting with an executive of a financial institution, misleading the executive and putting the institution at risk of financial harm and criminal liability.

 “Skycom was Huawei.
+This is the crux of the alleged misrepresentation.
 This is the alleged fraud,” said Gibb-Carsley, representing the Attorney General of Canada.
-“Skycom employees were Huawei employees.”

 None of the allegations have been proven in court.

-He said one of the glaring deficiencies in the allegations is that the summary of the case doesn’t differentiate between time periods.

-Martin said at the meeting Meng had with a bank that was referred to in a story by Reuters, she explained Huawei owned Skycom for a period of time but it sold the company in 2009.
-Martin told the court the PowerPoint presentation his client delivered to the bank is supposed to be evidence of fraud, but that claim is “preposterous.”
+It also said that Huawei’s engagement with Skycom is a normal business co-operation and it requires Skycom to make commitments on observing applicable laws.

+“The suggestion that this 2013 PowerPoint induced the Hong Kong bank, the largest financial institution in the world, with vast compliance departments … to continue to provide financial services is preposterous,” said Martin.

-Huawei sold Skycom before the sanctions became law in the United States under president Barack Obama in 2010, he said.
+Huawei sold its shares in Skycom before the sanctions became law in the United States under president Barack Obama in 2010, he added.

-Martin also argued that the outline provided by Canada does not support the case.
+Martin also argued that the allegations detailed by Canada do not support the case.

-“The allegations contained in this document do not support a prima facie case of fraud against Ms. Meng” or Huawei, he added.
+“The allegations contained in this document do not support a prima facie case of fraud against Ms. Meng, let alone against Huawei,” he said.

+The case was adjourned until Monday by Justice William Ehrcke to allow the defence more time to complete its submissions.

 Gibb-Carsley said the Attorney General opposes Meng’s release on bail.

+He also alleged that there is evidence Meng has avoided the U.S. since she became aware of a criminal investigation into her activities.

-But Martin told the judge Meng is prominent and she would not violate a court order if she were released.
+But Martin told the judge Meng is a prominent figure and she would not violate a court order if she were released.

-“You can rely on her personal dignity,” he said, adding that to breach a court order “would be to humiliate and embarrass her father, who she loves.”
+“You can rely upon her personal dignity,” he said, adding that to breach a court order “would be to humiliate and embarrass her father, who she loves.”

 Huawei is the most prestigious tech company in China and was founded by Meng’s father, Ren Zhengfei.